Johnny Galecki Gets Sweet Birthday Message From TV Wife, Kaley Cuoco

 “Happy happy birthday to the best TV husband a girl could ask for!”
 Kaley wrote.
 “This pic was taken during our first press tour in Rome.
 I don’t think we had any idea the ride we would be on!
 Love u Mooks!”

-Johnny Galecki’s Big Bang Theory character, an experimental; physicist with an impossibly high IQ, started out as friends with his new neighbor Penny (played by Cuoco), but the two eventually formed a close bond and married.
+Johnny Galecki’s Big Bang Theory character, an experimental physicist with an impossibly high IQ, started out as friends with his new neighbor Penny (played by Cuoco), but the two eventually formed a close bond and married.
 In real life, Johnny and Kaley also dated for about two years, splitting up in 2010.
 But as can be seen by Kaley’s cute birthday message, the Big Bang Theory co-stars have remained close friends even after their split.

 Johnny Galecki confirmed as much a few years ago in an interview with CBS Watch magazine.